-With the Web Console logged in, you should get list watchers, and real-time of the Circus circusd-stats). status two processes (circusd and
+With the Web Console logged in, you should get a list of watchers, and a real-time status of the two Circus processes (circusd and circusd-stats).

 You can click on the status of each watcher to toggle it from Active (green) to Inactive (red).
 This change is effective immediatly and let you start & stop watchers.